 - 1. All students must take Bibliographic Research (5600) their first fall semester. - Biometry 5500 is required.
 Two semesters of Seminar (5700) are required.
-(All students are expected to attend departmental seminars regularly.) - 4.
-Students will take at least two of the Topics courses (5100, 5200, 5300, 5400.)
-Selection of the appropriate courses will be made in consultation with the student's advisory committee and/or the graduate coordinator. - 5.
+(All students are expected to attend departmental seminars regularly.) - Students will take at least two of the Topics courses (5100, 5200, 5300, 5400.)
+Selection of the appropriate courses will be made in consultation with the student's advisory committee and/or the graduate coordinator.
+BIOL 5060 Theorie is acquired. - 5.
 BIOL 5960 Thesis is required.